New York State votes to include vaping in the Clean Indoor Air Act

 As you probably have heard, the 2017 NYS Budget was signed and ALL of the vapor language was removed.
 This effectively killed the tax, indoor clear air act, and all other vapor regulations that were included in the 2017 budget.
 The NYSVA would like to thank our member businesses, generous donors, and everyone who made calls and sent emails expressing concerns over these harsh regulations.
 We feel that this was only possible due to the diligent work of the NYSVA, coupled with YOUR support!

-NYS Senators and Assembly members are currently home in their districts for holiday break.
+NYS Senators and Assembly members are currently home in their districts through the holidays.
 Now is the time to establish the relationships that we will need to ensure that NYS vapor regulations are reasonable and fair to consumers and businesses.
 Take some time in the next few weeks and setup meetings with your State Senator and Assembly Representatives.
 If you need to find your senator and assembly rep, you can text your ZIP CODE to (520) 216-5373 and you will instantly get a text with your representatives' names and phones numbers.
 Scroll to the bottom for your State Senator and Assembly member.
 It says State Rep. for Assembly.

 These meetings are critical to show our elected officials who we are and WHY WE VAPE.
 If you own a business, this is especially important.
 Below are some talking points, but please reach out to the NYSVA if you need assistance with meetings or letters to your representatives.
 (Keep in mind, you may have different senators and reps for your shop and home.
 If this is the case, meet with EVERYONE you possibly can)